 Room to Roam – Research from Gensler shows that, “employees who are given a choice of when and where to work are higher performing, more satisfied, and see their companies as more innovative.”
 This could mean offering the option to work remotely for a few days a week or month, but it doesn’t have too.
 It could be as simple as creating more unassigned work spaces within the office where employees can choose to spend part of the day.
 Think lounge areas with laptop charging stations and “coffee shop-esque” counter-height tables along the windows.

-Space to Play – Multiple studies have shown that adults can become more creative by simply thinking like or engaging in childlike activities.
-How can this translate to the office?
-Investing in a ping pong or foosball table is a classic example.
+Space to Play – Several studies have found that adults can become more creative if they think and act like children.
+How can this be translated into the workplace?
+Investing in table football (foosball) is a classic example (for game rules, see how to play table football).
 My personal favorite, having a closet full of board games for employees to play throughout the day (because who wouldn’t love to challenge their co-workers to a game of Candy Land over lunch?).
 Want to go over the top to bring out the inner child?
 Red Frog Events in Chicago boasts an office with a huge tree house, complete with rope-bridge and slide… just sayin’.

 Food, food, food (and coffee, of course) – I think that the title of this Inc. article says it all – “Want Happier Employees?
 Feed Them.”
 According to the article, and research by Seamless, 60% of employees surveyed said that having food at the office would make them feel more valued and appreciated, and 40% said that having food in the office would reduce stress.
 Make sure that the break room is well stocked with (good) coffee and snacks that employees can access throughout the day.
 Offering healthy brain foods like blueberries, yogurt and nuts, in addition to the typical vending machine fare, can lead to improved concentration, lower stress and a much needed afternoon energy boost.